pvergnory/chess/README.md

 # chess and chessx

-A small chess engine, written in C, with a graphical interface (chess) or an interface to XBoard/WinBoard (chessx) !
+A small chess engine, written in C, with a graphical user interface (**chess**) or with an interface to XBoard/WinBoard (**chessx**).
 You can play against it, or you can even let it play against it-self !

 ## chess features